10 Simple Ideas on Beginning Prepping

 1. Start Collecting Non-Perishable Foods

-It’s always a good idea to start collecting non-perishable foods to have at home.
+It’s always a good idea as a prepper to start collecting non-perishable foods to have at home.
 These foods included canned meats, canned tuna, containers of peanut butter, protein bars, and more.
 You don’t need to run out and buy the first non-perishable foods you can find.
 Instead, try to catch these items while they’re on sale.
-If you grab them on sale, you’ll save money and add them to your stockpile at the same time.
-Don’t waste money on food you know your loved ones won’t eat, even in an emergency!
-This may be one of those simple ideas on beginning prepping, but it’s an important one.
+Right now many stores are holding caselot sales of canned goods.
+It’s a great way to get started.

 2. Store Plenty of Water For Everyone in the Household

 Storing water is a must.
 You’ll need it to stay hydrated, but it can also come in handy for boiling pasta, rice, and other ingredients you can eat in an emergency.
 If you’re going to store water, you need to do it the right way.
-Don’t place it in old milk jugs.
-While it may seem like a good idea, it’s not because those jugs can easily break, causing the water to leak out and get everywhere.

-It’s best to store water in storage containers with lids to keep the water free of dirt and debris.
+It’s best to store your water in quality water storage containers with lids to keep the water free of dirt and debris.
 I have a few ideas I want to show you.
 Some of you know about these, I’m sure.
 But for those who are getting started and may not be familiar with various products, I want you to have some options to choose from.
 I store water in many ways, that’s what we need to do.

 Please make sure you keep your water safe by storing it on 2 by 4’s to keep it off the ground or concrete.
 You don’t want chemicals to leach into the water container(s).